yale-mgt-858-spring-2021/sql-joins-starter/07-big_spenders/README.md

-Please make a list of the customers (by email address in the `users` table) that have spent more than $10000 in our store.
-You'll likely want to use the `HAVING` clause.
-Sort them by decreasing net spend.
+Please make a list of customer emails for customers that have spent more than $10,000 in the gift store (i.e., greater than $10,000).
+To do this, you’ll need to join *three* tables in the gift_store schema (now that you are familiar with this database, we'll let you determine what tables are relevant 😎).

+For this query, remember that revenue (or spend) equals price * quantity 💰.

+You might find the following SQL constructs useful in your answer: `JOIN`, `ON`, `SUM`, `HAVING`

+Please name your columns `email` and `net_spend`, respectively.

 Your results should look something like this:
 ```